- slide 1 of 6

 Miniature Car Wash

 Have you ever taken your preschooler to a car wash – especially one run by kids?
-If he loved the excitement there, try letting him make his own miniature car wash.
+If he loved the excitement there, try letting her make her own miniature car wash.
 Let him take any riding toys, trikes, or other vehicles that he owns outside to scrub them down.
-With a bucket and sponge (or several differently-sized sponges), he’ll have a blast washing his “cars” until they’re squeaky clean.
+With a bucket and sponge (or several differently-sized sponges), she’ll have a blast washing her “cars" until they’re squeaky clean.

 - slide 2 of 6